brunobgsilva/react-template-server/README.md

-# Fullstack WebApp Simulation
+# Backend for WebApp Simulation

-A simple website that simulates fullstack interaction between front and back-end.
+A simple backend that is used for my fullstack project that simulates interaction between front and backend.

 ## Features